Camille Claudel: Study with Alfred Boucher

-Claudel was fascinated with stone and soil as a child, and as a young woman she studied at the Académie Colarossi, one of the few places open to female students.
-Once in Paris, she studied with sculptor Alfred Boucher.
+Claudel was fascinated with stone and soil as a child.
+As a young woman in Paris she studied at the Académie Colarossi, one of the few places open to female students.
+She also studied with sculptor Alfred Boucher, who gave free classes to her and some other students.
 The Académie Colarossi was more progressive than other arts institutions in that it not only allowed female students at the school but also permitted them to work from nude male models.
 At the time, the École des Beaux-Arts barred women from enrolling to study.